maheshmohite04238-png/Mohite-Warp-Drive-Framework/README.md

 ---

-## 🏆 MISSION CONCLUSION
+## 🏆 MISSION CONCLUSION & VISUAL REQUIREMENT
 The data collected by the **MEV-3 Starship** structurally validates the **KERR-DAH Core System**.
+The author notes that for a flawless, absolute understanding of this distortion, **the active rendering of the Spacetime Fabric (3D Grid Vectors) must be overlaid onto the accretion disk simulation**.

-The physical deformation of the accretion disk into an asymmetric S-shape at a $100^\circ$ tilt is the definitive mathematical and visual proof that Quantum Mechanics (Jalebi Mode) and General Relativity (Whirlpool Mode) are not separate entities, but an interlocking, unified reality operating simultaneously upon the same spacetime fabric.
+The physical deformation of the spacetime fabric into an asymmetric S-shape at a $100^\circ$ polar tilt is the definitive mathematical and visual proof that Quantum Mechanics (Jalebi Mode) and General Relativity (Whirlpool Mode) are not separate entities, but an interlocking, unified reality operating simultaneously upon the same cosmic fabric.